Comparative Literature at UC Irvine is especially

 reliably available in English as part of their dissertation research

 are eligible.
 Multiple fellowships per year may be awarded.
-For 2013-14 applicants, this fellowship will not be available due to budgetary issues.
-Please click here for more information.
+This fellowship will not be available next year.

 Application to the Ph.D.
 Program